 - Security prices will fluctuate.
 The value of your investment may fall over time.
-The complete economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe and led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
+Market values of securities held by the trust may fluctuate in response to various factors.
+These can include changes in interest rates, inflation, the financial condition of a security's issuer, perceptions of the issuer, adverse events impacting a particular industry or sector and/or significant events impacting the entire securities market.
+The complete economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19") are not fully known.
+Although vaccines have been developed and approved for use by various governments, there is no guarantee that vaccines will be effective against emerging variants of the disease.
 The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period.
 Securities selected by the sponsor may not perform as expected during a "pullback." - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
 This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
-The COVID-19 pandemic may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared. - The trust is considered to be concentrated in securities issued by companies in the consumer staples and utilities sectors.
-Negative developments in these sectors will affect the value of your investment more than would be the case in a more diversified investment. - General risks of companies in the consumer staples sector include the general state of the economy, intense competition and consumer spending trends. - General risks of companies in the utilities sector include increases in energy and other commodity prices, the impacts of existing and changing government regulations and the general state of the economy. - The trust is not actively managed.
+The COVID-19 pandemic, or any future public health crisis, may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared. - The trust is considered to be concentrated in securities issued by companies in the utilities sector.
+Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment.
+General risks of companies in the utilities sector include increases in energy and other commodity prices, the impacts of existing and changing government regulations and the general state of the economy. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.

-Unit Price on Initial Date of Deposit: \$10.00 Initial Date of Deposit: July 26, 2022 Mandatory Termination Date: October 26, 2023 Record Dates: 10th day of each month, commencing August 2022 Distribution Dates: 25th day of each month, commencing August 2022 Standard CUSIP Numbers: Cash: 83206M380 Reinvestment: 83206M398 Fee Based CUSIP Numbers: Cash: 83206M406 Reinvestment: 83206M414 Ticker Symbol: STDFFX Minimum Investment: \$1,000/100 units (may vary by selling firm) Tax Status: Regulated Investment Company
+Unit Price on Initial Date of Deposit: \$10.00 Initial Date of Deposit: February 1, 2024 Mandatory Termination Date: May 6, 2025 Record Dates: 10th day of each month, commencing March 2024 Distribution Dates: 25th day of each month, commencing March 2024 Standard CUSIP Numbers: Cash: 83194X265 Reinvestment: 83194X273 Fee Based CUSIP Numbers: Cash: 83194X281 Reinvestment: 83194X299 Ticker Symbol: STDFLX Minimum Investment: \$1,000/100 units (may vary by selling firm) Tax Status: Regulated Investment Company